 Trend: Brands Drop Shipping for Retailers

 As ecommerce continues to expand exponentially, more third-party retailers are asking branded manufacturers to carry their own “fulfillment” weight.
 In a physical store, brands fight for shelf space.
-However, in a digital storefront, brands have the challenge of driving consumer demand in addition to the complexity of meeting fulfillment demand for their products.
+However, in an online store, brands have the challenge of driving consumer demand in addition to the complexity of meeting fulfillment demand for their products.

 “...brands have the challenge of driving consumer demand in addition to the complexity of meeting fulfillment demand for their products.”